yangml103/WSB_Project/README.md

 ### Prerequisites

-Before running the scraper, you need to install the required Python libraries.
-You can do this by running the following command in your terminal:
+If you are running the code in VSCode, I would recommend starting a python virtual environment to run the code.
+To do so, press Ctrl+Shift+P and select "Python: Create Virtual Environment".
+Then, select the environment you would like to use, and install the dependencies.

+If not using a virtual environment, you can install the dependencies by using:

 ```
 pip install -r requirements.txt